Bay of Plenty Regional Council

 From energy saving design elements to a waste management plan to recycle as much material as possible during demolition and construction, Chow:Hill worked tirelessly to ensure the seven year project stayed true to BOPRC’s vision throughout.

-Central to the project was telling the region’s story through architectural functions and design elements, reflecting the unique attributes of the council’s catchment area through the careful selection of material and creative portrayal of regional narrative – from the mountains to the sea.
+Central to the project was telling the region’s story through architectural functions and design elements, reflecting the unique attributes of the council’s catchment area through the careful selection of material and creative portrayal of regional narrative – tracing the landscape from the mountains to the ocean.

 Carbon emissions have also been targeted to reduce significantly with energy savings from more efficient systems.